Spontaneity In Design & Telling Stories

 Diverging from spontaneity and leaning more towards story let me share a few insights I recently gathered from my Story Class.
 Last week, we were asked to read and sketch note The User's Journey by Donna Lichaw.
 We mind mapped three different types of design stories and learned the impact it creates towards the goals you are trying to achieve in the three phases of design: Conceptual, Actualization, and Usage.
 Each phase has its own Story Map or Story Arc and serves different scenarios and purpose in the design process.

-As such, an origin story acts as a bridge between your concept story and your usage story—bridging the gap between the concept of a product or service and the actual usage of it.
-It’s where and when potential customers not only see what they can do with a product, but also how they can take an action with it.”
+“An origin story acts as a bridge between your concept story and your usage story — bridging the gap between the concept of a product or service and the actual usage of it.
+It’s where and when potential customers not only see what they can do with a product, but also how they can take an action with it.” — Donna Lichaw

 The final stage of the design story is the story of someone using the product or service—step by step.
-It answers deeper value-centric questions for experience: the why's and the how's as opposed to merely what it is.
+It answers deeper value-centric questions for experience: the why's and the how's as opposed to merely what it is: How would customers use the product?
+How will they experience the value in using it?
+How would they continue to use it over time?
+Most important of all… Why would they use it and continue using it?

 Design is rooted in empathy and empathy is rooted from connection.